thingsboard/thingsboard.github.io/docs/user-guide/contribution/extensions-development.md

 We are going to provide the details on how to create new extensions to the system based on the [REST API Call Extension](/docs/reference/plugins/rest/) that is already placed in the system.

 *Extension* is responsible for sending HTTP requests to specific endpoints.
-Here is extension [code](https://github.com/thingsboard/thingsboard/tree/master/extensions/extension-rest-api-call/src/main/java/org/thingsboard/server/extensions/rest).
+[Here](https://github.com/thingsboard/thingsboard/tree/master/extensions/extension-rest-api-call/src/main/java/org/thingsboard/server/extensions/rest) is the extension code.

-Developing of the extension consists of two stages:
+Extension Development consists of two stages:

-- Implement server side classes of *Plugin* and *Action*.
-Classes are responsible for handling telemetry messages and doing job by connecting to other 3rd party systems, sending messages there etc.
+- *Plugin* and *Action* server-side classes implementation.
+These classes are responsible for handling telemetry messages and doing job by connecting to 3rd party systems, sending messages etc.
-- Add JSON descriptors that used to generate UI forms for *Plugin* and *Action* configuration.
+- Creating JSON descriptors that are used to generate UI forms for *Plugin* and *Action* configuration.

-#### Server-side classes development
+#### Server-side classes implementation

-The server-side development contains two parts - *Action* and *Plugin* classes coding.
+The server-side classes implementation contains of two parts - creating *Action* classes ans *Plugin* classes.

 ![image](/images/user-guide/contribution/action-plugin-communication.png)

 ##### Action Development Guide

-*Action* is responsible for processing messages that have been sent from device (timeseries or attribute data) and converting it into a *Java* object (an object must implement *RuleToPluginMsg* interface) that is going to be processed by *Plugin*.
+*Action* is responsible for processing a message that  was sent from a device (timeseries or attribute data) and converting it into a *Java* object (an object must implement *RuleToPluginMsg* interface) that is going to be processed by *Plugin*.
 This *Java* object contains payload data that is created from the device telemetry message data (timeseries or attribute) and *Action* configuration.
 The payload contains data that is going to be sent to external systems, for example, message body for the email or message that is going to be sent to Kafka topic.